 The public right to travel on navigable waters is protected by law in Canada.
-This applies to all waters that the public may use for travel or transport, whether or not the water is on the list of scheduled waters of the Canadian Navigable Waters Act (CNWA).
+This applies to all navigable waters that the public may use for travel or transport, whether or not the water is on the list of scheduled waters of the Canadian Navigable Waters Act (CNWA).

-If you’re planning a work (project) that affects navigation, you may need to submit an application for an approval to the Navigation Protection Program (NPP).
+If you’re planning a project that affects navigation, you may need to submit an application for an approval to the Navigation Protection Program (NPP).
 The exception is when your project is considered a “minor work” and meets criteria set in the Minor Works Order.
 Although you don't need to apply, some specific minor works require proponents to publish a public notice and deposit information.
 For additional information on minor works, please view the Minor Works Order.

 You can also search for ongoing projects by looking at the public registry.